GLaDOS: Portal 2

 The developers considered having GLaDOS and Chell act more like a "buddy cop" duo, but felt that since Chell never talked, it would not work.
 He compared her transformation into a potato and having her power stripped away to the game Jenga: "You're taking stuff off the bottom and seeing what happens."
 While she was in the potato form, the designers noticed a great difference between the intimidating, all-powerful GLaDOS talking to you, and the more powerless GLaDOS that's attached to your gun.
 They found that playtesters were not interested in her when she was powerless and insulting players, and would question why they were having to carry this character with them.
-They decided to give her a personality shift and become Chell's sidekick on the basis that players wouldn't tolerate her constantly harassing them.
+They decided to give her a personality shift and become Chell's sidekick on the basis that players would not tolerate her constantly harassing them.
 To keep players from feeling that they should want to abandon GLaDOS in her powerless form to prevent her from becoming powerful again, the designers made sure to give players a reason to bring her with them.
 In considering the interaction between Chell and GLaDOS, Erik Johnson compared GLaDOS to a "jealous ex-girlfriend", noting that Chell is "the only person she can have interaction with, but the problem is her only way of interacting with anyone is to test them".
 While they introduced new characters into the game, the focus of the story in Portal 2 remained the connection and interaction between Chell and GLaDOS, and focuses more on the fallout from Chell's destruction of GLaDOS from the first game.

 The cooperative campaign contains a separate story between the two robotic characters and GLaDOS.
 The cooperative campaign includes additional dialog from GLaDOS; the original dialogue Wolpaw wrote for GLaDOS was made for two human women, Chell and a new character named "Mel", with the assumption of image issues; but this dialog remains in place even after the change of the co-op characters to robots.
 The dialog written for GLaDOS in the co-operative campaign is aimed to try to break the bond between the two robot characters.
 Valve initially considered having separate lines for GLaDOS that would be given to each player individually, but found this to be a significant effort for minimal benefit.
 The writers also attempted adding GLaDOS lines that would make the players attempt to compete against each other, such as the awarding of meaningless points, but playtesters did not respond well to these lines.